 Title: Star Archway Entry

 Description: 15 feet high, 17 feet wide and 40 feet long, this metal sculpture was hand crafted by Eric Thavenet and his team at Thavenet Machine Shop in Pawcatuck CT.
-It serves as the main entry to the event and has a cool “solar system“ hanging feature that was suggested by his children.
+Has a cool “solar system“ hanging feature that was suggested by his children.
 The entire family helped collaborate and string lights.

 Description: 14 feet high